raydnel/threat_intel_aggregator/README.md

 1. Install the required libraries by running the following command in your terminal or command prompt:

 pip install shodan
+pip install aiohttp

-2. Replace `"YOUR_API_KEY"` with your actual Shodan API key and `"YOUR_IPDATA_KEY"` with your API key from ipdata.com
+2. Replace `"YOUR_API_KEY"` with your actual Shodan API key and `"YOUR_IPDATA_KEY"` with your API key from ipdata.com.
+I'm storing my API Keys in Environment Variables.

 ## Usage